Tony Brown (footballer, born 1945): Early life

 One of three siblings, Brown moved at an early age from his birthplace Oldham, Lancashire to Wythenshawe, Manchester.
-He was a keen Manchester United supporter as a boy, but his football idol was the then Manchester City striker Denis Law, who later signed for United just as Brown was beginning his own career as a footballer.
+He was a keen Manchester United supporter as a boy, but his football idol was Manchester City striker Denis Law, who later signed for United just as Brown was beginning his own career as a footballer.
 Brown represented the South Manchester Boys team, before progressing to play for Manchester Boys and then the Lancashire County team.
 He suffered from asthma from three months old until the age of fourteen, but nonetheless had ambitions to play football.
 As he later said, "I'd always wanted to be a professional footballer; that's all I'd ever dreamed of doing."
 As a 15-year-old, he had agreed to sign for Manchester City when West Bromwich Albion's Manchester-based scout John Shaw persuaded Brown to take a trial at Albion.
 Brown responded by scoring a hat-trick in a practice match and some years later reflected: